mbmohib/nudash/README.md

 - Implement Refresh token workflow to improve security
 - Implement MockJS to mock api and test
 - Include Recharts for info graphic
+- Add run test, format, lint code on commit using Husky

 ### Tech